 Most causes of abdominal pain during pregnancy are harmless and are merely the body making space for the growing uterus.
 As the uterus grows it presses on the bowel which causes a feeling of discomfort which can lead to nausea, vomiting, indigestion, acid reflux, constipation, cramps, and gas build-up.

 Treatment to ease cramps can be as simple as eating smaller but more frequent meals (this will also help to balance and maintain blood sugar levels), exercising and moving your body regularly, resting sufficiently, and emptying your bladder often.
-To ease constipation, which is caused by the increase in the hormone Progesterone, drink plenty of water and increase fiber-rich foods.
+To ease constipation, which is caused by the increase in the hormone Progesterone, drink plenty of water and increase fibre-rich foods.
 Heating pads can also ease tension and muscular spasms surrounding the abdomen.

 Round ligament pain can cause abdominal pain that often feels like either a dull ache or stabbing, sharp pain that radiates into the groin.
 Ligament pain usually occurs in the second trimester when the uterus is rapidly expanding and stretches the ligaments around the uterus.
 Round ligament pain usually resolves itself.
 If abdominal pain is severe or persistent there might be a risk of a more serious condition and it is recommended to visit your OB-GYN.